Skip to content

 """Extend array length"""

-# Initialize an extended length array
+# Initialize an array with extended length

 res = [0] * (len(nums) + enlarge)